 Every company must have a Tax File Number (TFN) from the Australian Taxation Office (ATO).
 You must comply with a range of obligations including corporate tax, capital gains tax, duties and excise and GST.
 If you have employees you will also need to manage employment tax withholding, Fringe Benefits Tax and superannuation.
 This is a specialised area and it is essential that you get the support and advice of a registered tax accountant.

-5. Competition and Consumer Act
+5. Competition and Consumer Act setting up a company Australia

 Australia has strict laws that govern consumer protection which governs areas such as advertising and representation of a product or service.
 Product liability and safety need to be considered and complied with.
 Australia also prohibits anti-competitive behaviour such as price fixing, exclusive dealing, third line forcing and resale price maintenance.